 Schmincke: Translucent Brown

-My interest in draw that Baroque facade was at a very low ebb by now – what a silly idea as a test subject matter!
+- My interest in drawing that Baroque facade was at a very low ebb by now – what a silly idea as a test subject matter!

 Winsor & Newton: Burnt Sienna (and WN French Ultramarine)